 - The combined total amount available for CIHR's 2017-18 Investigator Initiated Research Programs (which will include the Project Grant: Spring 2017, Project Grant: Fall 2017, and Foundation Grant: 2017-18 competitions) is approximately $575M.
 The proportion of investment between the Project Grant and Foundation Grant programs is currently under review.
 All funding opportunities will be updated once the new funding allocation for each competition is determined.

 - The number of grants funded will depend on the requested budgets and peer review recommendations.

-- Project grant funding levels will be commensurate with need, which is expected to vary by research field, research approach, and scope of project activities.
+- Foundation grant levels will be commensurate with need, which is expected to vary by research field, research approach, and scope of program activities.